ConductorTechnologies/cioapps/README.md

 A repository containing resources to configure Plugins hosted in the Companion app.

-### `index.json`
+### Index file

-This file contains a list of metadata objects representing the apps that are available to be installed from the Companion app.
+The file `index.json` contains a list of metadata objects representing the apps that are available to be installed from the Companion app.
 Each entry describes the app's name, description, registry source and so on.

 ### Descriptions folder